jashandeep-sohi/pyds/_sources/installation.txt

 Installation
 ============
-There are number of ways to install pds, the easiest of which is using `pip`_ (or `pip + git`_ for the development version).
+There are numerous of ways to install pds, the easiest of which is using `pip`_ (or `pip + git`_ for the development version).

 Dependencies